PhoebusLyubil/phoebuslyubil.github.com/_posts/2017-02-09-Cluster-Analysis.md

 I have not printed the groups since they are very lengthy, We would see more similar companies when *p* is less than one, yet the results are worse.
-When *p* is less than one one cluster is about auto-makers, and one include pharmacies industries (previously I saw sugar industry), but with Eluciden distance, results are more mixed, and number of members are much more.
+When *p* is less than one one cluster is about auto-makers, and one include pharmaceutical industries (previously I saw sugar industry), but with Eluciden distance, results are more mixed, and number of members are much more.
 But we can see that most petrochemicals and petroleum companies are in the same cluster with some other companies of which